 As the world’s population grows, we’ll need all forms of energy—crude oil, natural gas, renewables—to meet rising global energy demand.

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the states where we do business.

-- Across the United States, Enbridge’s capital expenditures (on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases) totaled $2.59 billion, while our operating and administrative expenditures totaled $2.22 billion.
+- Across the United States, Enbridge’s capital expenditures (on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases) totaled $4.45 billion, while our operating and administrative expenditures (on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages) totaled $2.96 billion.